-Manual accessibility testing for mobile websites is important to ensure that your websites are fully Web Content Accessibility Guidelines (WCAG) compliant for differently abled users accessing the websites from their phones.
-The Live ScreenReader feature enables manual accessibility testing of your mobile websites on supported real Android devices and browsers.
+Manual accessibility testing for mobile is important to ensure that your are fully Web Content Accessibility Guidelines (WCAG) compliant for users that use assistive technologies to access the from their phones.
+The ScreenReader feature enables manual accessibility testing of your on supported real Android devices.

-Similar to Google TalkBack on an Android device, using the ScreenReader feature on Live enables TalkBack on the device to allow for element-by-element UI navigation of the mobile website and spoken description of the UI being navigated.
+Similar to Google TalkBack on an Android device, using the ScreenReader feature on enables TalkBack on the device to allow for element-by-element UI navigation of the and spoken description of the UI being navigated.

 In this guide, you learn about: